How to Run Remote Commands with Ansible Shell Module

 Since it runs commands on the shell on remote targets, the shell module is susceptible to shell command injections.
 Shell injection is an attack vector in which the attacker runs arbitrary commands on the host to compromise the underlying infrastructure.

-When using Shell Module variables, Ansible recommends to use the quote filter to thwart shell injection threats.
+When using Shell Module variables, Ansible recommends using the quote filter to prevent shell injection threats.

 Consider a simple playbook below.